-Then, still following the casual link presented in Appendix I, the new space axis of the GW deformation is deduced from the location of the new time axis.
-This new n" space axis is part of the (ct, n) plane because the GW global motion is along the n axis. n" is the symmetric of ct" with respect of the line supported by the $\vec{ct} + \vec{n}$ vector, $\vec{ct}$ and $\vec{n}$ being respectively the unit vectors of the ct and n axis.
-Of course the same coherence arises for the new space axis along the n, x and y directions, the same coherence as the one which were shown above for the new time axis.
+Then, still following the causal link presented in Appendix H, the new space axis of the GW deformation is deduced from the location of the new time axis.
+This new n'' space axis is part of the (ct,n) plane because the GW global motion is along the n axis. n'' is the symmetric of ct'' with respect to the line supported by the $c\vec{t}+\vec{n}$ vector, where $c\vec{t}$ and \vec{n} are the unit vectors of the ct and n axes, respectively.
+Of course, the same coherence arises for the new space axes along the n, x, and y directions, that is, the same coherence as shown above for the new time axis (items 1 to 4).

-The conclusion of the present appendix is that under assumptions (I) and (j), a coherent and symmetrical picture of this GW is given.
-Since assumption (j) was not proven, the picture is not proven to be correct.
-Hopefully, the full picture is not required in the demonstration of the present document.
-What is required is the result of Appendix H, that is, the fact that the $b_C$ boost propagates itself along x and x increasing.
+The conclusion of this appendix is that under assumptions (I) and (j), a coherent and symmetrical picture of this GW is presented.
+Since assumption (j) has not been proven, the picture cannot be considered definitively correct.
+Hopefully, the full picture is not required for the demonstration in the current document.
+What is required is the result from Appendix G, namely, the fact that the b_C boost propagates itself along x and the increasing x direction.

-Appendix K. Final picture for a particle moving at the speed of light
+Appendix J. Final picture for a particle moving at the speed of light

-This results from the previous appendix.
-The final picture for a particle moving at the speed of light is that in R the deformation occurring in C at the $E_C$ event propagates globally along the Cn space direction, at the $c/\sqrt{2}$ speed.
-This deformation is described by the boost associated with the c speed in the x direction, which propagates locally along the Cx and direction, and along the Cy directions.
-But along the Cn direction, this deformation is described by the boost associated with the $c/\sqrt{2}$ speed.
+This follows from Appendix I. The final picture for a particle moving at the speed of light is that, in R, the deformation occurring at event E_C in C propagates globally along the Cn spatial direction, at a speed of $c/\sqrt{2}$.
+This deformation is described by the boost associated with the speed of light in the x direction, which propagates locally at the speed of light along the Cx direction and also at the speed of light along the Cy direction.
+However, along the Cn direction, the deformation is described by the boost associated with the $c/\sqrt{2}$ speed.
 This picture is Lorentz invariant.

-Appendix L. Asymptotic space-time deformation around a particle moving at the speed of light along a circle
+Appendix K. Asymptotic space-time deformation around a particle moving at the speed of light along a circle

-The asymptotic local space-time deformation generated by a particle moving at the speed of light along a circle is deduced from Appendix K. The GW propagates along the direction which is perpendicular to the particle's trajectory.
-But asymptotically this direction is also the line starting by the location of the particle.
-And from Appendix K this is done at the c speed: that's the propagation of the $b_C$ boost along D, which was described in paragraph 3.5.
-It is also the propagation of the envelope which is now the sequence of spheres (the sequence of spheres described in paragraph 3.6, which are centered in O, the center of the circle).
-Asymptotically those spheres inflate themselves around O at the speed of light.
-And now this envelope propagates at the c speed.
-Hence the boost which describe this local deformation is associated to the c motion vector which is normal to these spheres.
+The asymptotic local space-time deformation generated by a particle moving at the speed of light along a circle is deduced from Appendix J. The GW propagates in the direction perpendicular to the particle's trajectory.
+This is what is assumed by assumption (j) of Appendix I, and this assumption provides a coherent picture, as described in this appendix.
+However, asymptotically, this direction is also the line starting from the particle's location.
+From Appendix J, we know that this propagation happens at the speed of light: this is the propagation of the b_C boost along D, which was described in section 3.5.
+It is also the propagation of the envelope, now represented by a sequence of spheres (the sequence of spheres described in section 3.6), all centered on O, the center of the circle.
+Asymptotically, these spheres expand around O at the speed of light, and thus this envelope propagates at the speed of light.
+Therefore, the boost describing this local deformation is associated with the c motion vector, which is normal to these spheres.

-Appendix M. Avoiding the unknown forces
+Appendix L. Avoiding the Unknown Forces

-P was forced to follow the circle-like trajectory which is not a geodesic.
-Therefore there is an unknown force which allows this trajectory not to follow a geodesic.
+P was forced to follow a circular trajectory, which is not a geodesic.
+Therefore, there is an unknown force that prevents this trajectory from following a geodesic.
 This force is not gravity.
-Therefore, at first glance, modeling the Dirac distribution under assumption (2) would not be possible in a coherent way and implying only gravitation.
-But this apparent result is wrong, the final result is quite the opposite, as it will be seen further.
+At first glance, this suggests that modeling the Dirac distribution under assumption (2) would not be possible in a coherent way which would only involve gravitation.
+However, this apparent result is incorrect.
+The final result is actually quite the opposite, as will be shown.